-Missiles and gunfire rock Kyiv - Follow Ukraine-Russia crisis latest news
+Children injured as missiles rock Kyiv - Follow Ukraine-Russia crisis live

-Ukraine-Russia latest news: Missiles and gunfire rock Kyiv as Zelensky says ‘we will not lay down weapons’
+Ukraine-Russia latest news: Children injured as missiles rock Kyiv and defiant Zelensky says ‘I’m still here’

 Kyiv residents urged to seek immediate shelter and stay away from windows